kamithi/SOC-analyst-home-labs/README.md

 4. Select version **25.x** (latest stable) for Windows
 5. Download the `.exe` installer

-> ⚠️ **Do NOT download VMware Workstation Pro 17 or earlier** — they are end-of-life and no longer receive security updates.
+> **Important:** Do NOT download VMware Workstation Pro 17 or earlier — they are end-of-life and no longer receive security updates.

 #### Step 2 — Install VMware